bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

    * The `Build command configuration` input must match the `Build configuration` input of the `Generate cordova build configuration` step.

    This step must come after the `Generate cordova build configuration` step in the workflow.

+   as a result your builds generate codesigned ipa and apk apps, this can go to play store or app store.

+   **????**
+3. ez a google play deployhoz kell authentication-hoz: In your Bitrise `Dashboard`, go to `Code Signing` tab and upload the service account JSON key into the `GENERIC FILE STORAGE.`
+4. Copy the env key which stores your uploaded file’s url.

+   For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
+5. Add the `Google Play Deploy` step after the `Sign APK` step in your deploy workflow.
+6. Fill out the required input fields as follows:
+   * `Service Account JSON key file path`: This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
+For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
+   * `Package name`: the package name of your Android app
+   * `Track`: the track where you want to deploy your APK (alpha/beta/rollout/production)

 ### Deploying to Bitrise